chris-pikul/react-carbon-icons/README.md

 Refer to the [Reference Table](./reference-table.md) for a list of all the available icon keys and their exported identifier.

+## Why not @carbon/icons-react?

+I personally found the quality of that library lacking.
+The SVG is not fully optimized and the package size is a bit too large for my taste.

 ## CVG Compression